apache/allura/pyforge/docs/platform.rst

 allowing for ad-hock ticket schema additions.

-It definitely seemed like something we wanted in a next generation forge, because we wanted app plugins to be able to:
+It definitely seemed like something we wanted in a next generation forge, because we wanted app tools to be able to:

 * create and version their own document types,
 * extend existing document structures,